datamol-io/molfeat/docs/foundation_models.md

 confirm that the intended use is compatible with the upstream licence.
 The `predictions` and `embeddings` outputs are available as flattened vectors of 6,144 and 6,656 values respectively.

+Transformers 5 currently exposes a meta-device initialization defect in the upstream custom model constructor.
+Molfeat detects that exact failure, builds the pinned model on CPU, and strictly loads the pinned `model.safetensors` checkpoint before moving it to the requested device.

 ## Where existing pretrained models are stored